How to Create Audio Ads: 8 Tips for Digital Advertising

 Alexa Skills/Google Home Action Audio Streaming

-Having your brand create, sponsor or advertise on an Alexa Skill or Google Assistant Action is the second creative way to make sure your brand’s audio ads are making their way into the homes of millions of smart home device owners.
+Having your brand create, sponsor, or advertise on an Alexa Skill or Google Assistant Action is the other creative way to make sure your brand’s audio ads are making their way into the homes of millions of smart home device owners.

 Yes, internet radio is still a thing.
-Although a lot of internet radio users have pivoted to use popular Spotify, Apple Music, and Pandora stations or playlists, many are still listening to other internet radio players such as NTS Radio, Worldwide FM, and Dublab.
+Although a lot of internet radio users have pivoted to use popular Spotify, Apple Music, and Pandora stations or playlists, many are still drawn to internet radio players such as iHEARTradio, NTS Radio, Worldwide FM, and Dublab.

 Audio Blog Posts